callixte-girard/YoutubeChannelLeecher/README.md

 # PROGRESS
 ### To-do
-- transform `Finished -n errors` into an attribute `Ignore` for video row in channel.
+- maintain binding between OneDrive files and Notion entries by inspecting each video each time and validating or reporting (+downloading) present or missing ones each time program is launched. —> download only files that are not present and mark them the same way in Notion.
 - force English/French with Selenium for channels spoken in English/French (follow language indicated in Notion, if blank, force French as default.)
-- download videos directly in a folder named like user/channel name
-- maintain binding between OneDrive files and Notion entries by inspecting each video each time and validating or reporting (+downloading) present or missing ones each time program is launched.
-- prevent video loading from stalling when window is not visible/active with Chrome.
 - auto-detect which part of the raw title contains video number, if any

 ### Done
+- download videos directly in a folder named like user/channel name (after creating folder if needed)
+- transform `Finished -n errors` into an attribute `Ignore` for video row in channel. —> added attribute in videos template
+- close last window (adblock plus) —> seems to work correctly.
+- install addon to ignore ads so as to fix length errors in some videos :( installed successfully, now test it —> working fine :) but not working with headless option.
+- test headless option —> working but makes bugs, like in videos durations :'(
 - handle the case when video has NO DESCRIPTION at all
 - detect video length —> possibility to ignore videos above a certain length
 - remove attribute `is_channel` in Channel objects —> if channel url starts with 'UC', it needs `/channel/` prefix.
 Else : `/user/`